MSREnable/HandsFreeSoundJam/src/dsp/jam/db.md

 ## A summary of data hierarchy in Eyejam

-Data in EyeJam stores data using the SQLite database format.
-SQLite is a cross-platofrm battle-tested flexible format that is more than suitable for the needs of EyeJam.
+Data in MSHFSJ stores data using the SQLite database format.
+SQLite is a cross-platofrm battle-tested flexible format that is more than suitable for the needs of MSHFSJ.
 Right now, the SQLite database is used to store musical note information for **clips**, **tracks**, and **songs**.

 The core atomic structure of the musical note information is a [clip](clip.md),